SanderMuller/Stopwatch/README.md

 # Stopwatch for PHP & Laravel

-Easily measure the execution time of parts of your application/code and profile the performance to find bottlenecks
+Easily profile of parts of your application/code and measure the performance to expose the bottlenecks

 ## Installation